pypy/pypy/pypy/doc/faq.rst

 ``sizeof(long) != sizeof(void *)``, and the underlying data type for RPython is
 ``long``, this proved to be challenging.
 It seems we have crossed that bridge, and welcome help in bringing the Windows version into parity with CPython.
-In particular, we still do not support windows-specific features like ``winconsoleio``, windows audit events, ane the windows ``faulthandler``.
+In particular, we still do not support Windows-specific features like ``winconsoleio``, windows audit events, and the Windows ``faulthandler``.
 Performance may lag behind Linux64, and the ``wininstaller`` branch is still unfinished.

-Help is welcome.
+Help is welcome!

 How long will PyPy support Python2?
 -----------------------------------